awanishyadav967/SIH-2023/README.md

 # PlantPlanet
 PlantPlanet is an Android application for plant disease detection.
-This project is part of [my participation](https://eucys.eu/projects-2019/plantplanet/) in EU Contest for Young Scientists 2019 in Sofia, Bulgaria.
+This project is part of Smart India Hackathon SIH-2023

 ## Screenshots